radelbrunn/M7012E-Pervasive-Computing/docs/index.md

 # Project paper and presentation
 Due to lack of work we now have an IEEE formatted Overleaf document which needs to be filled with content and a presentation which is 80% done. /relaxz

+# Video editing tools
+Found a cool video editing tool called Lightworks which appears to be free.
+Played around with it and it seems work just fine for what it is intended, a promotion video.
+Now only to construct an idea! /relaxz